Pradyum1999/Pradyum1999.github.io/_portfolio/self-projects.md

 I finished this project in Mar'20 after finishing my _IBM ML specilisation_ (Kindly see resume).
 * Link to the app: [App Link](http://insurance-cost-model.herokuapp.com/);
-* If above link not working please copy-paste: http://insurance-cost-model.herokuapp.com/
+* If above link not working please copy-paste in your browser: http://insurance-cost-model.herokuapp.com/
 * Link to the full repo: [github](https://github.com/Pradyum1999/Medical_Insurance_Cost_Model_Deployment)

 ## Introduction